opencog/evidence/README.md

 structure, will play an active part in the implementation.
 Exactly what that will be is unknown.

+The intent is to make this a primarily experimental effort: to actually write some code that actually does something, no matter how underwhelming, incomplete, or inadequate that code might be.
+The current intent is to not use vibe coding or any kind of vibes for this, as it is the author's goal to understand what is happening, at the sub-atomic level, as it were.

 Detailed Design
 ---------------
 See the [design notes](Design.md) for further rambling design thoughts.